 - (1) Based on the Independent Report.
-Future net revenue estimates were calculated by McDaniel using the pricing assumptions set forth below under "McDaniel Price Forecast" to ensure for consistency and in accordance with the COGE Handbook. - (2) Totals may not add due to rounding. - (3) All evaluations of future net revenue are after the deduction of royalties, development costs, production costs and abandonment and reclamation costs but before consideration of indirect costs such as administrative, overhead and other
+Future net revenue estimates were calculated by McDaniel using the pricing assumptions set forth below under "McDaniel Price Forecast" to ensure for consistency and in accordance with the COGE Handbook. - (2) Totals may not add due to rounding. - (3) All evaluations of future net revenue are after the deduction of royalties, development costs, production costs and abandonment and reclamation costs but before consideration of indirect costs such as administrative, overhead and other miscellaneous expenses.

-- miscellaneous expenses.
 For further detail on what is and isn't included in abandonment and reclamation costs, please see the "Abandonment and Reclamation Obligations for Properties with Reserves". - (4) The estimated tax burden included in the after-tax net present values of the Company's oil and gas properties is reflected at the corporate consolidation level and does not consider tax planning or provide an estimate of the tax burden at the business entity level which may be significantly different. - (5) Including by-products but excluding solution gas. - (6) Other company revenue and costs not related to a specific production group have been allocated proportionately to production groups.
-Unit values are based on Company Net Reserves. - (7) Infill drilling is included in the Extensions and Improved Recovery Category.
+Unit values are based on Company Net Reserves. - (7) Infill drilling is included in the Extensions and Improved Recovery Category. - (8) Light/Medium Crude Oil has been combined with Tight Oil for reporting purposes.
+Tight Oil accounts for greater than 99% of the reported volumes in this category as of December 31st, 2019. - (9) Positive technical revisions for bitumen reserves were driven by the technical interpretation of Leismer Pad 7 observations wells (OBIP mapping) and the Leismer Pad 7 SAGD wells (5) coupled with field wide improvements in recovery factors.
+Negative technical revisions for shale gas were primarily driven by a revised field development design in the Placid Montney play.
+Average horizontal well lengths were decreased from 2,600 m to 2,400 m resulting in lower per well type curve recoveries.